Maybe you have had an experience of what this looks like. Or, maybe you haven’t?

 Ideally if things are really concerning, an ambulance will take someone to A&E, however, police are trained and have powers to take people to A&E also (a safe place).
 Police can restrain a difficult person in the street, ambulance staff will not.

 I was in New York one New Year and as I was looking up towards Times Square from the Lower East Side with an old school friend, we could see the haze of the impending ball dropping.
 A guy walked towards us and in my view (being an experienced mental health professional) I thought that he was likely to have a mental health diagnosis – schizophrenia based on his behaviour that I have worked with a lot.
 He wanted to talk to my friend but as he did, he could hear her British accent.
 The guy became confrontational and my instinct was to minimize the conversation to avoid a difficult potentially dangerous situation.
 On the other hand, my friend was trying to be kind and placate the guy (we all manage situations differently!)

-We managed to convince the guy to walk on and escaped into my friends apartment building – but I felt stuck.
-Middle of New York and I knew if I called the police, this guy would end up in a police cell and maybe in prison for a long time.
+We managed to convince the guy to walk on and escaped into my friends apartment building.
+While in the middle of New York, I knew if I called the police, this guy would end up in a police cell and maybe in prison for a long time.
 Awful.
 No medical insurance, no medical help for a mental illness.
-The American nurse agreed this would be the end result.

 In the UK however, we are incredibly lucky that our ambulance and police services are trained to understand mental health at least a bit.